“Missandei Deserves Better:” Loving Blackness through Critical (Anti)Fan Uptakes and Disruptakes

 White supremacist ideologies are replicated in the majority of the GOT fandom, especially on AO3.
 Fandoms are entangled in the same systems of power as popular culture.
 Only four percent of the 29,897 GOT fanfics published on AO3 incorporate characters of color.
 This data is based on the GOT AO3 data collected for this dissertation from the first GOT fanfic published up until October 2019.
 Figure 3 shows a pie chart of all the fanfics with character tags, as not every fanfic author uses character tags.
 I separated the fanfics with character tags by whether a character of color was incorporated or not.
 To do this, I created a list of all the characters in GOT played by actors of color who are not fantastical creatures.
 If a fanfic character tag incorporated one of these characters, it was labeled as “Fics with Character of Color Tagged.”
 This low percentage demonstrates how fans commit to main, well-developed characters, which the GOT writers never granted Misasndei.
 GOT writers fail to provide characters of color the same spotlight and invest space to their development.
 The lack of development and screentime may contribute to lesser fan investment.

 The erasure of characters of color in the GOT fandom reinscribes white supremacist systems, whether they intend to or not.
-This erasure is also a form of canon complicit uptakes in which fans take up canonical details and ideologies from the show as they write their fanfiction.
-In this way, canon complicit uptakes mirror canonical events and generic conventions from the original texts they love.
-The term “canon complicit” is a well-used Additional Tag on AO3 that fan authors use to signal to their audience that they are following the canon and thus appreciate the canon.
+This erasure is also a form of canon compliant uptakes in which fans take up canonical details and ideologies from the show as they write their fanfiction (Messina, 2019).
+Canon complaint uptakes, based on the AO3 additional tag “canon compliant” are when fans follow what is canon in their transformative fanwork.
+In this way, canon compliant uptakes mirror canonical events and generic conventions from the original texts they love.
+The term “canon compliant” is a well-used Additional Tag on AO3 that fan authors use to signal to their audience that they are following the canon and thus appreciate the canon.
 Canon compliant uptakes do not inherently have particular ideologies, such as white supremacy, embedded within them.

 I first want to briefly define uptakes and why uptake is an important framework.
 Uptakes as defined in rhetorical genre studies are the anticipated generic responses to specific genres; these uptakes are deemed appropriate responses in particular contexts that have been deemed appropriate based on place, time, frame, and function.
 There are often particular anticipated conventions within these responses, conventions determined by context, community, and ideologies (Freadman, 1994 & 2002).
 Writing fanfiction is a form of uptake enactment, or the action of taking up and responding to one genre with another (Dryer, 2016).
 Uptake can also demonstrate the roles of power, privilege, and ideology within generic boundaries and conventions (Bawarshi, 2000 & 2016) — why are particular uptakes anticipated in particular contexts?
 How do these uptakes resist or replicate particular ideologies?

-Canon complicit uptakes, then, typically mirror the ideologies embedded in the original text because they follow the canon.
-So, GOT canon complicit uptake artifacts — such as the AO3 fanfics published — are bound in the same systems of white supremacy as the show.
+canon compliant uptakes, then, typically mirror the ideologies embedded in the original text because they follow the canon.
+So, GOT canon compliant uptake artifacts — such as the AO3 fanfics published — are bound in the same systems of white supremacy as the show.
 What makes examining uptake so important is it emphasizes the agency of the person doing the uptake — in this case, the fan author.
 Fan authors have the abilities to resist and speak back to harmful ideologies.
 And they also have the ability to replicate those ideologies.

 Merely pointing out how often Missandei’s character tag is used across the entire GOT corpus does not emphasize just how much Missandei is erased from fanfics.
 I created a small corpus of these 1,108 fanfics that use Missandei in the character tags to get a better sense of how she may appear in these fanfics.
 I used the Python function “string contains” which pulls any fanfics that use the word “Missandei” in the character tags, which includes different uses of Missandi from “Missandei (ASoIaF)” and “Missandei.”
 To learn more about the computational process, read the “Missandei Deserved Better” Computational Notebook.
 Figure 4 shows the results of the most popular characters and relationship tags in the Missandei corpus.
 Because the character tags are not all normalized, “Missandei (ASoIaF)” is used 744 times while “Missandei” is used 68 times.
 Daenerys’ character tag is used 682, followed closely by Tyrion, Sansa, then Arya.
 Grey Worm, Missandei’s partner, does not even make the top five, suggesting that their relationship may not be a focus even in the Missandei corpus; Grey Worm appears 396 times, or in only 35.7% of the fanfics published in the Missandei corpus.
 This suggests that there may be less of a focus on Missandei and Grey Worm’s relationship in these fanfics, as the most used tags are Dany and Tyrion.
 Again, WriteGirl’s theory of Missandei being “Window dressing” comes to mind.